NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 Waiting for Multiple Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run a transfer or deletion after multiple tasks complete, wait for them
+To run a transfer or deletion after multiple tasks complete, pass them via the ``inputs`` parameter:
-synchronously:

 .. code-block:: python